Paddy Ryan (rugby union, born 1990)

-Patrick Joseph "Paddy" Ryan (born December 11, 1990) is an Irish-American rugby union player who plays as a prop for the Austin Gilgronis of Major League Rugby (MLR) and the United States men's national team.
+Patrick Joseph Ryan (born December 11, 1990) is an Irish-American rugby union player who plays as a prop for the Chicago Hounds in Major League Rugby (MLR) and the United States men's national team.

 He previously played for the Newcastle Falcons in the English premiership before joining Austin Elite for the inaugural season of Major League Rugby in 2018.
-Ryan also played for Rugby United New York (RUNY) in Major League Rugby (MLR) in 2019 and 2020.
+Ryan also played for Rugby United New York (RUNY) in Major League Rugby (MLR) in 2019 and 2020 and then for the Austin Gilgronis in 2021 and 2022.

 Family and early life

 The son of an American mother, Paddy Ryan was born in Chicago, Illinois, but was raised in Ireland.

 He played club rugby for Highfield RFC and Dolphin RFC in Cork, along with his older brothers Tim Ryan and Dave Ryan, who also later became professional rugby players.

 Paddy Ryan joined the Munster Rugby academy, ultimately playing for the Munster Under-20 and Munster A sides.

 Club career

 Early club career

 Ryan began his professional career with Viadana in the Italian Eccellenza then played with London Welsh in the English RFU Championship, and UA Libourne in the French Fédérale 1.